Setting up the User Journey of selecting products and their sub-types

 Although you see 12 rows here, only two of them will show up as Model-1 thru Model 8 are exactly the same.
 So this screen will present to the user two choices: Canvas or Poster?
 Using img_canvas.jpg and img_poster.jpg.

 SubCat-2 is the one which asks “which design do you want?”
 Only two choices will be present (despite 12 rows) again because the only two unique groups of JSONs are “Design A1” and “Design A2”.
-A2 will show up below A1 as it has an “order” value which is higher (smaller number shows up first).
+Design A1 (Order = 200) will show up above Design A2 (Order = 210).
+If you want A2 to show up above, then make its Order number smaller than A1.

 Subcat-4 is the lowest level in this case.
 So it has Order in the 400 series.
 In general, it is good practice to use the hundreds to denote the “levels” of your hierarchy and also align it with the SubCat numbers. (however, that is not required…your 400 series can be in SubCat8, leaving SubCat 4 thru 7 empty…but this would be counter-intuitive and confusing for the next person who has to maintain this.

 Every single row in this chunk in SubCat4 are unique.
-So every single item will show up at Step 4 of your app Wall Decor selection flow.
+So, every single item will show up at Step 4 of your app Wall Decor selection flow and the Portrait option (Order = 400) will show up on top of Landscape (Order = 410).